kisen123/WeatherApp/README.md

 - 01.12.2024: Some location-search-queries work just fine, others are CORS-blocked.
 Naturally, the difference between the queries that do work, and those that don't, is the existence of Access-Control-Allow-Origin.
 In the queries that do work, is is set to *, in the queries that don't work, it isn't a part of the response header at all.

+- 01.12.2024: Made the search results not resize the weather widget

 ## (ClothesForRunningApp)